What Causes an Uneven Driveway?

 As the polyurethane closes these gaps, the material hardens and provides newfound support for your concrete.
 Even better, polyurethane is waterproof and won’t dry out in intense heat, so the common causes of soil damage won’t affect your driveway in the future.

 We understand an uneven driveway may seem out of your control, but our concrete lifting solutions put you back into the driver’s seat.
 Using PolyRenewal™, our innovative polyurethane injection system, your concrete is lifted and supported the same day as installation.
 Polyurethane dries in just 30 minutes which means you can get back to your regular routine with minimal disruption and feel confident that your concrete won’t become damaged again.

 PolyRenewal™ is the prime solution used for all of our company’s concrete repair projects.
 This polyurethane foam is surprisingly light, yet durable, and permanently lifts damaged concrete.

 FSS can repair your concrete driveway the same as any other concrete structure on your property.
 Repairing your driveway keeps your vehicles and your loved ones safe.

 Protect Your Driveway with Help from FSS

 Your driveway is arguably the most important concrete structure on your property because you use it nearly every day.
 Thankfully, our professional team has years of experience working with concrete solutions.
-We use American-made products that are durable and strong.
+We use patented products that are durable and strong.
 Clients in Austin, San Antonio, Houston, and Victoria continue to turn to us for our impeccable customer service and quality solutions.
 To learn more about our family-owned business, or to schedule a free inspection, contact us today!